vpavlin/openshift-intern-workshop/README.md

 Readiness probe is a check which verifies if your application is fully up and running and ready to accept requests.

-Liveness probe is used after readiness probe succeeds to verify application is still fully up and alive.
+Liveness probe is used after readiness probe succeeds to repeatedly verify application is still fully up and alive.

 If something fails in the container without actually failing the whole container or pod, you app may end up in inconsistent state.
 The simplest way to get to a consistent state is to restart the application - if readiness or liveness probe fail, OpenShift will restart the pod to get to a consistent state.

 #### Readiness Probe

-Go to OpenShift Console > Applications > Deployments > openshift-intern-workshop.
-Then select Actions > Edit Health Checks on the right.
-Click Add Readiness Probe.
+Go to *OpenShift Console > Applications > Deployments > openshift-intern-workshop*.
+Then select *Actions > Edit Health Checks* on the right.
+Click *Add Readiness Probe*.

 Look at the `app.py` - which of the API calls would you use for this (hint: health)?
 Add the path (including leading forward slash) to the Path field.
 You can leave the rest as is.
 Click Save.